 How You Can Help

-Algae blooms, like red tide, are made worse by nutrient pollution.
+Algal blooms, including red tide, are made worse by nutrient pollution.
 Help minimize the effects of harmful algal blooms by preventing nutrients from reaching our local waterways all year long.

 - Properly dispose of yard waste - gather yard waste and put in your compost or bag it and dispose of it in the trash, or take it to one of the city's brush sites.